CS571-SU25/p7/README.md

 - **Filter Controls:**
   Explore the map by artist, district, or decade to discover connections between music and place.

-- **Audio Preview on Hover:**
-  Hovering over a location plays a short musical sample, giving users a quick taste of the song.

 - **User Story Submission / Memory Wall:**
   Visitors can share personal memories related to specific songs or places (if time allows).